Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Nested Subspace Networks

 \subsection{The Nested Subspace Architecture}

 NSNs are a class of neural network architectures designed for parameter efficiency and dynamic, post-training adjustment of model capacity.
-The core principle is to re-parameterize a linear layer with a sequence of low-rank approximations $\{W_r\}_{r=1}^R$ that from a \textit{nested hierarchy}, such that the image of each approximation is a subspace of the next.
+The core principle is to re-parameterize a linear layer with a sequence of low-rank approximations $\{W_r\}_{r=1}^R$ that form a \textit{nested hierarchy}, such that the image of each approximation is a subspace of the next.
 The architecture is built on the principle of low-rank factorization which we extend to overcome its static limitations and make it applicable to a wide variety of network architectures.
+Concretely, unlike slimmable networks \citep{yu2018slimmable}, which vary channel width and therefore change intermediate tensor shapes, NSNs only vary the rank of a shared low-rank factorization, so all input–output dimensions of each layer remain fixed and the architecture can be inserted into pre-trained transformers and LLMs without modifying their interfaces or normalization layers.

 \textbf{Reducing FLOPs}.
 The low-rank factorization reduces the model's active parameter count and, consequently, its required floating-point operations (FLOPs).
 This yields a reduction when $r$ is below the break-even point: $2r(d_\text{in} + d_\text{out}) < 2 d_\text{in} d_\text{out}$, which defines the break-even rank as $\frac{d_\text{in} d_\text{out}}{d_\text{in} + d_\text{out}}$.